Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Measurement Method and Setup

-Second, we conduct active measurements to understand load balancer scenarios at content providers.
-Google, Facebook, and Cloudflare have publicly announced that they use consistent hashing at their load balancers~\cite{Maglev,CloudflareMaglev,katran} to direct related requests to the same endpoint.
-We connect multiple times to known QUIC servers (represented by a VIP, detected by our telescope or Zirngibl~\etal \cite{zirngibl2021quic}) of these content providers while varying the source port of our outgoing packets.
-When the connection establishment is successful, we log the server connection IDs (representing L7LBs) and map to previous QUIC connection attempts, details see \autoref{sec:detect-same-l7lb}.
-We perform our scans shortly after our main measurement period from a single scanning probe within a university network.
+We conduct active measurements to enumerate the number of layer 7 load balancers at Meta.
+We connect multiple times to known QUIC servers (represented by a VIP, detected by our telescope or Zirngibl~\etal \cite{zbsja-io9ae-21}) while varying the source port of our outgoing packets.
+On established connections, we log the connection IDs~(representing L7LBs).
+To reduce potential conflicts of active measurements, we limit the amount of active scanning, which might lead to time delays between the (passive) observation period and active scanning.
+We perform probing from a single origin within a university network.
 We carefully monitor our probe for any signs of blocklisting.